Mera Peak Climbing

 Mera Peak Climbing 18 Days

 Right next to Mount Everest is the highest trekking peak in Nepal, i.e., Mera Peak.
 At 6,476 meters above sea level, Mera Peak is the highest you can go without mountain climbing permits.
-This Mera peak is perfect for experienced trekkers and new climbers.
-The peak lies in the Himalayan range in the Mahalangur section and Barun sub-section of the Himalayas.
-Along with Mera North, 6,476 meters used mainly by trekkers, there are two other peaks, i.e., Mera Central, 6,461 meters, and Mera South, 6,065 meters.
-Also, there are other shorter peaks.
+In the Mahalangur section and Barun sub-section of the Himalayas, Mera Peak offers a formidable yet achievable climb for those with the right experience and preparation level.

-The region was first explored extensively by British expeditions in the early 50s before and after the ascent of Everest.
-Members of the Mera Peak Trek included Edmund Hillary, Tenzing Norgay, Eric Shipton, and George Lowe.
+The history of Mera Peak is rich.
+British expeditions extensively explored the region in the early 1950s, before and after the ascent of Mount Everest.
+Notable climbers, including Edmund Hillary, Tenzing Norgay, Eric Shipton, and George Lowe, were part of these expeditions.

-Mera peak climbing in Nepal was first done in 1953 by Col, a French team.
-However, Peak Mera climbing was only climbed on 29 October 1973 by L. Limarques, Ang Lhakpa, and two other Sherpas.
-The south pillar, which is the most difficult one, was mounted in 1986.
-However, the popularity of the Mera Peak trek rose when Edmund Hillary and Tenzing Norgay climbed it multiple times as a practice peak before they could conquer Everest.
+The first successful ascent of Mera Peak was completed in 1973 by a French team led by Col. However, Peak Mera climbing was only climbed on 29 October 1973 by L. Limarques, Ang Lhakpa, and two other Sherpas.
+Since then, Mera Peak has gained popularity among climbers, particularly after Edmund Hillary and Tenzing Norgay used it as a practice peak before their historic ascent of Everest.

 Mera Peak Climbing Cost

-My Everest Trip is a well-reputed climbing Mera peak organizer successfully running in Kathmandu.
+My Everest Trip is a well-reputed climbing Mera peak organizer that has successfully run in Kathmandu.
 Our good ratings have made us one of the top-notch organizations in the tourism industry.
-We offer our clients one service from transportation to decent accommodations during their stay in Nepal.
-We also provide particular kinds of packages depending on the client’s preference.
+We offer packages that include transportation, accommodation, and tailored services based on our clients’ preferences.

 Day 01